-In connection with this offering, we have applied to list our Class A common stock on the Nasdaq Global Market, or Nasdaq.
-Under the rules of Nasdaq, independent directors must comprise a majority of a listed company's board of directors within a specified period after the completion of this offering.
-In addition, the rules of Nasdaq require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and governance committees be independent.
-Under the rules of Nasdaq, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+In connection with this offering, we intend to list our Class A common stock on the .
+Under the rules of the , independent directors must comprise a majority of a listed company's board of directors within a specified period after the completion of this offering.
+In addition, the rules of the require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and governance committees be independent.
+Under the rules of the , a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.